Cue Card Sample

 - What are the characteristics of shopping malls and smaller shops and their difference?

-- What is the trend of future shopping centers?
+- What is the trend for future shopping centres, in your opinion?

 - Talk about Internet shopping

 Model Answer 1:

 This topic is quite difficult for me to speak about.
 It depends on which bit of the subject is most important.
 You see, for me, the ‘shopping centre’ implies a big commercial area like a mall with lots of chain stores and possibly out of town.
 In fact, there is one outside Sheffield - the city where I live – it’s called ‘Meadowhall’ – but people locally refer to it as ‘Meadow-hell’ because it is vast and soulless.
 Some people love it because there is a huge selection of branded shops, but personally, I hate going there.
 I don’t really enjoy going shopping for the sake of it, and for me, the centre lacks character.
 Therefore, if you want me to speak on the topic of a shopping centre that ‘I often go to’ it would never be a large mall or retail centre as such, it would be quite, quite different.

 I’m therefore going to tell you about a different sort of shopping centre that I go to often.
 I will interpret ‘shopping centre’ as the place at which I do most of my shopping, and hope that that will be good enough for you!
 I will tell you where it is, how often I go there and why.
 I’ll try to convey something of its characteristics and explain why I end up nipping over there several times a week.